Reliable Actors with Retry Orchestration: Related Work

+HPC applications have long relied on coordinated checkpoint/restart both as a mechanism for resiliency and to decompose long-running applications into more schedulable units of work~\cite{Elnozahy02acm,Sato12sc}.
+Checkpoint/restart has also been explored for fault tolerance in distributed actor systems. \citet{Field:POPL2005} develop a formal semantics of transactors and show that it is possible to obtain globally consistent checkpoints in a loosely coupled system by exploiting the structure of actor interactions.
+The AEON system~\cite{Sang:OOPSLA2020} explores a practical implementation of this approach.
+AEON restricts actor interactions to occurring in directed acylic graphs (DAG) and exploits their dominator structure to drive checkpointing operations.
+In contrast, KAR's support for fault-tolerant reentrancy avoids restricting actor interactions to DAGs and enables cyclic multi-actor interactions.

 Transaction protocols like two phase commit provide fault tolerance over grouped operations for online transactional processing and ideally provide ACID guarantees~\cite{10.1145/1132863.1132867}.
 Later transaction protocols target distributed architectures and minimize locking to achieve higher scalability and performance but with weaker guarantees.
 For example, SAGA~\cite{10.1145/38713.38742} can abort a transaction using sequentially executed, compensatory actions to rollback independently committed operations to a clean state, while Thorp optimizes 2PL/2PC to support actor-based transactions in the Microsoft Orleans service~\cite{eldeeb2016transactions}.
-In contrast, KAR strives to provide the most effective guarantees without making any assumptions about the tasks and systems being composed.
-Tasks can have irreversible side effects at any time.

-Kafka transactions~\cite{kafka-transactions} make it possible to atomically consume and produce messages.
-Transactions protect against failures but at a steep, constant cost.
-KAR offers an alternative to transactions by writing messages one at a time but entering reconciliation upon failure.
-The cost of failure mitigation is therefore entirely incurred at the time of a failure.
-Moreover, our performance evaluation demonstrates this cost is low because in practice we require transactional semantics only for the recent past.
+Beldi~\cite{258880} extends Olive~\cite{199350} and utilizes transactions to provide exactly once semantics to ``stateful serverless functions'' -- serverless functions that maintain state in external NoSQL databases.
+Beldi accomplishes this by providing a library that wraps select NoSQL stores; all access by the functions to the NoSQL store must go through Beldi's API to realize the the promised exactly once execution semantics.